AdobeDocs/campaign-web.en/help/v8/direct-mail/gs-direct-mail.md

 # Get started with direct mail deliveries {#gs-direct-mail}

->[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn1"
->title="Direct mail"
->abstract="Direct mail channel is now available for use in workflows and as standalone deliveries.
-Direct mail is an offline channel that allows you to create, personalize and generate an extraction files, and share it with your direct mail providers to send mail to your customers."
->additional-url="https://experienceleague.adobe.com/en/docs/campaign-web/v8/release-notes/release-notes" text="See release notes"

 Direct mail is an offline channel that allows you to produce files to mass deliver personalized letters to your customers such as postcards, flyers, or catalogs.